fepfitra/fep-blog/src/content/modules/pwn/heap/unsorted_bin_into_stack.typ

 == Introduction

-The "Unsorted Bin into Stack" attack is a technique that targets the **Unsorted Bin** to achieve an arbitrary memory allocation (in this case, on the stack).
+The "Unsorted Bin into Stack" attack is a technique that targets the *Unsorted Bin* to achieve an arbitrary memory allocation (in this case, on the stack).
 By corrupting the `bk` (backward) pointer and the `size` field of a chunk in the Unsorted Bin, an attacker can trick the allocator into treating a forged chunk on the stack as the next available chunk in the bin.

 When a `malloc()` request is made that cannot be satisfied by the exact size of chunks in the Unsorted Bin, the allocator iterates through the bin.
 If we have corrupted a chunk's `bk` to point to our stack-based fake chunk, and we've set the original chunk's `size` to something small (to trigger the sorting/iteration logic), the allocator will eventually process our fake chunk.

+== Prerequisites
+- *Unsorted Bin Corruption*: Ability to overwrite both the `size` and `bk` pointers of a chunk in the Unsorted Bin.
+- *Fake Chunk Control*: Ability to forge a valid chunk header at the target location (e.g., the stack).
+- *GLIBC Version*: Effective on glibc < 2.29.
+Newer versions check if `victim->bk->fd == victim`.

 == Example Code